suzybee1987/milestone-2/README.md

 - My Mentor for confidence boosting and helpful advice and feedback.
 - Friends and family for testing the site and giving feedback on different devices.
-- @Tobi and @Scott_Boning_lead on Slack who supported me through the journey
+- @Tobi and @Scott_Boning_lead on Slack who supported me through the journey.
-- My husband for all his support and great ideas
+- My husband for all his support, patience and great ideas.

 [Back to contents](#contents)